Federico-O-5bits/flimlabs.github.io/products/flim-studio/index.md

     <img src="../../assets/flim-studio/automatic-gmm.PNG" alt="automatic GMM settings">
 </div><br>

-The Gaussian Mixture Model (GMM) is a probabilistic approach that interprets a dataset as a blend of several Gaussian distributions.
+The Gaussian Mixture Model (GMM) is a probabilistic approach that interprets a dataset as a blend of several gaussian distributions.
 In GMM, each gaussian element is a distinct cluster or subgroup within the overall data.
 This model is particularly adept at handling scenarios where data points might be associated with more than one cluster, offering a nuanced view of data variability.